 If you’re one with limited technical expertise as far as website building goes, Shopify could be a good option for you.
-It allows for a business owner to get their e-commerce site up and running with little to no web design experience necessary.
-This all-in-one website building software offers a no-fuss option to create an attractive e-commerce site without any complicated steps or coding.
+It allows a business owner to get their e-commerce site up and running with little to no web design experience necessary.
+This all-in-one website-building software offers a no-fuss option to create an attractive e-commerce site without any complicated steps or coding.

 How Much Does it Cost to Use Shopify?